istio/istio.io/content/docs/tasks/security/mutual-tls/index.md

 * STATUS column: shows whether the TLS settings are consistent between server (i.e `httpbin` service) and client(s), i.e all other services making call to `httpbin`.

-* SERVER column: shows the mode is used on server
+* SERVER column: shows the mode which is used on server

-* CLIENT column: shows the mode is used on client(s)
+* CLIENT column: shows the mode which is used on client(s)

 * AUTHN POLICY column: shows the name and namespace of the authentication policy that is used.
 If the policy is the mesh-wide policy, namespace is blank, e.g `default/`

 * DESTINATION RULE column: shows the name and namespace of the destination rule that is used.

-In the example output above, it shows that mutual TLS is consistently setup for `httpbin.default.svc.cluster.local` on port `8080`.
+In the example output above, you can see that mutual TLS is consistently setup for `httpbin.default.svc.cluster.local` on port `8080`.
 The authentication policy in used is the mesh-wide policy `default`, and destination rule is `default` in `default` namespace.

 Now, add a service-specific destination rule for `httpbin` with incorrect TLS mode: